amingilani/mining-scripts/README.md

-Lazy Zcash Mining
+Lazy Zcash Cloud Mining
 -----------------

 This is my really lazy Zcash mining script.
-It uses Nice Hash across all available CPUs.
+It's meant to get you from nought to mining and aggregated log monitoring without ever having to log into an instance.

+You'll need:

+1. A Zcash address (or use mine!)
+2. A Papertrail account to monitor your ~~cattle~~ miners

+To start:
+1. Give each instance a unique hostname
-To start, simply copy the following cloud-config script to your new instance and run it.
+2. Pass the following cloud-init script to your instance
+3. Profit!

+You can do this for an arbitrary number of instances, just check the logs for failed builds (they sometimes happen) and destroy the affected instances.

 ```yaml
 #cloud-config